 The Shore Acres Improvement Association serves more than the Shore Acres subdivision as defined in the county land records.
-The Association serves Adam's Point, Weatherly, Shore Acres Estates, and various other smaller subdivisions.
+The Association also serves Adam's Point, Weatherly, and various parcels and lots accessible through Shore Acres.
 SAIA is an Improvement Association, not a Home Owners Association, with voluntary participation with no mandatory fees.

 Originally subdivided into lots in the 1920s, Shore Acres grew up in stages.
 The first wave of construction came in the form of summer homes for residents of Baltimore wishing weekends on the water.
 Increasingly, the community became a home for year-round residents as the post-war move to the suburbs brought successive waves of building that continues today.
 Consequently, the neighborhood's homes are varied and unique from one another.

 This diversity echoes the diversity of the individuals who make up the neighborhood.
 A thorough mix of people can be found from a variety of backgrounds engaged in a range of different occupations.
 The mechanic and electrician and the engineer alike reside here with the Harvard-educated lawyer, the physician, and the retired bay waterman.
 New homeowners from out of state live beside people who have been in Shore Acres for more than seventy years.
 While some residents may not stay forever, many remain for generations.